This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is cerumen impaction diagnosed?

-Your caregiver will ask about your medical history.
+Your healthcare provider will ask about your medical history.
 This includes any ear problems or procedures you may have had.
-Your caregiver will carefully check your ears using a scope with a light.
-Your caregiver may look for other problems, such as bleeding, infection, or injury.
+Your healthcare provider will carefully check your ears using a scope with a light.
+Your healthcare provider may look for other problems, such as bleeding, infection, or injury.
 Your eardrums will be checked for tears or holes.
-Your caregiver may also test your hearing.
+Your healthcare provider may also test your hearing.

 How is cerumen impaction treated?

 The goal of treatment is to remove the hardened wax.
 The type of treatment to be used may depend on your age, symptoms, or risk factors.
-Ask your caregiver which of the following treatments may be best for you:
+Ask your healthcare provider which of the following treatments may be best for you:

 - Ear drops: Ear drops may be used to clear or soften the impacted earwax.
 This may be used alone or in combination with a procedure to take out the earwax.